ropeks/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+A: The biggest difference is that .map returns a new array of elements while looping through the original array and .forEach doesn't.

 2. What is the difference between a function and a method?

+A: They are both functions, but method is also a property of an object.

 3. What is closure?

+A: A closure is mechanism that comes with the function when it's created and it's basically a snapshot of what data was available to the function at the moment of its creation.

 4. Describe the four rules of the 'this' keyword.

+A:	1.
+Window Binding is when "this" keyword refers to the window Object.
+	2. Implicit Binding is when "this" keyword refers to the object before the dot in that function call.
+	3. New Binding is when "this" kw refers to the Object created by calling the constructor function with "new" kw.
+	4. Explicit Binding is when "this" kw is explicitly defined while using call or apply method.

 5. Why do we need super() in an extended class?

+A: It is used to define which properties child class inherits from the parent.

 ## Project Set up